Prices from £48.99

 While using asthma inhalers, it's important to be aware of things which might trigger an asthma attack.

-You should always carry your reliever (blue) inhaler with you in case your symptoms suddenly worsen.
-Your pink Fostair inhaler is not a replacement for your blue reliever inhaler, nor should you use it in replacement of your reliever inhaler.
+You should always carry your reliever inhaler with you in case your symptoms suddenly worsen.
+Your pink Fostair inhaler is not a replacement for your blue reliever inhaler, if you have been prescribed one.

 Always use Fostair inhalers exactly as your doctor or pharmacist has prescribed.
-The pharmacist’s label will tell you how many puffs to take and how often to take them.
+Your doctor will tell you how many puffs to take and how often to take Fostair.

 When taking Fostair, your doctor will advise regular check-ups to make sure the dose is working for you and make any adjustments to your treatment as necessary.

-Do not take more than 4 puffs of Fostair a day.
+Do not take more than 6 puffs of Fostair a day when using it as a "reliever".

 Fostair is for inhalation use and should be inhaled directly through your mouth and delivered into your lungs.

-Be mindful not to drop the pink inhaler as this can cause the counter to count down, resulting in an incorrect reading on the remaining amount of medicine.
+Be mindful not to drop the pink inhaler as this can cause the counter to count down, resulting in an incorrect reading on the remaining amount of doses.

 Forgetting to take your pink inhaler may increase the risk of your asthma symptoms worsening.